Bangkok – what to do and what and not to do!

 Sathorn Hotel, the nearest BTS being Chong Nonsi.
 Normally the prices for drinks on the menu are 200 baht (£4) bottled beer or pint of Chang, wine 250 baht (£5) a glass but go during happy hour (530pm-8pm) and you get 2 for the price of 1 so great value and a fab view.

-Cabbages and Condoms, can be found on Soi 12 Sukhumvit, nearest BTS Asok BTS.
+So many options however one of our favourites is Cabbages and Condoms, which can be found on Soi 12 Sukhumvit, with the nearest BTS being Asok.
 Great restaurant that proceeds go towards promoting better understanding and acceptance of family planning and have a better access to education.
 Most of the decor is made up of condoms, including the mannequin greeting visitors at the entrance.
 Free condoms are given out at the end of the meal.

 Whilst we stayed at the Chatrium Riverside Hotel, we discovered Asiatique a great place for a night out on the Chao Phraya river with plenty of shopping, eating and drinking options.
 We sat at a little bar on the corner by the main stage and had a JD bucket – 350 baht and vodka and lime soda 250 baht.
 There is also a Ferris Wheel which is 600 baht and has fantastic views.